 Lifeguard or Doctor?

 Whenever he could break away from his busy medical practice, he went to the beach.
 And he would frequently recommend to his patients the therapeutic properties of swimming.
-One of his “Rules for Stress Busting” was to “take brief vacations”— time at the beach being a perfect example.
+One of his “Rules for Stress Busting” was to “take brief vacations” — time at the beach being a perfect example.

-All of his 8 children became “beach bums.”
-But it was my older sister, a busy sales person, who seemed to sum up a day at the beach the best.
-“You experience a peace and wonder there,” she explained to me.
+All of his 8 children would became “beach bums.”
+But it was my older sister who seemed to sum up a day at the beach the best.
+“You’re at peace there,” she explained to me.
 “I just bring my beach chair, a book, or music and hit the sand.
 You get lost in time.
 It’s the only place where I don’t feel guilty relaxing.”

 It looks like the doctor’s daughter was right.
 A British study a while back found that “a seaside environment can reduce stress and encourage physical activity.”